 c) exchanging the organic alkyl group of an ester with the organic group alkyl of an alcohol

 d) exchanging the organic alkyl group of an ester with the organic group alkyl of an alkane

 Explanation: Transesterification is the process of exchanging the organic group R″ of an ester with the organic group R′ of an alcohol.

-22. What is the general formula of Diazonium salt?
+19. Which of the following is the general formula of Diazonium salt?

 Explanation: Diazonium compounds or diazonium salts are a group of organic compounds sharing a common functional group R−N2+X– where R can be any organic group, such as an alkyl or an aryl, and X is an inorganic or organic anion, such as a halogen.

 20. Which of the following is the major organic product obtained from the following reaction?